This post may contain affiliate links and I earn from qualifying purchases. For more information, feel free to check out my affiliate disclosure.

 Ipanema Beach, Rio de Janeiro

-Hitting the beach is one of the best things to do in Rio de Janeiro, and Ipanema Beach is a delightful place to chill out.
+Hitting the beach is one of the best things to do in Rio de Janeiro, and Ipanema Beach is a delightful place to soak up the summer vibes.

 It is one of the most famous places in Brazil, after all.